The Department of Sociology and Anthropology Faculty

 Robin Root is a graduate of the University of Pennsylvania (BA and MA, Chinese Studies); Harvard University (MPH, Population and International Health); and the University of California at Los Angeles (PhD, Anthropology).

-As a medical anthropologist, Dr. Root examines the interface among socio-cultural anthropology, political economy, and global public health in order to advance the social scientific understanding of risk and to inform health and development programs.
-Using ethnographic and formal qualitative research methods, her work investigates how individuals and communities negotiate diverse risks to wellbeing; establish social networks; navigate illness-related stigmas; and seek treatment amidst larger scale structural vulnerabilities.
+A medical anthropologist, Dr. Root examines the interface among socio-cultural anthropology, political economy, and global health to advance the social scientific understanding of risk and resilience as well as of ethics and care.
+Using ethnographic and formal qualitative research methods, her work investigates how individuals and communities negotiate diverse risks to wellbeing; establish social networks; navigate illness-related stigmas; and seek treatment amidst larger scale structural vulnerabilities in culture-specific ways that inform our understanding of human diversity.
 In October 2007, she received the Steven Polgar Prize, which is awarded to a professional medical anthropologist for the best paper published in Medical Anthropology Quarterly, the journal of record for the Society for Medical Anthropology.

-A Fulbright Scholar in Malaysia, Dr. Root conducted ethnographic research inside factories and around export processing zones to investigate the Malaysian government’s labeling of factories as high risk for HIV/AIDS.
-Her publications describe how the globalization of capital, labor, and disease produced 1) a moral imagination of HIV risk that expressed Malaysia’s anxieties of a post-colonial modernity, 2) real threats to local, migrant, and immigrant women’s wellbeing.
-The research was supported by a National Institute of Mental Health AIDS Training Grant.
+Funded by the Fulbright U.S. Student Program, her dissertation research entailed ethnographic work inside factories and around export processing zones in Penang, Malaysia.
+The aim of the project was to investigate the government’s labeling of factories as high risk for HIV/AIDS.
+The resulting publications describe how the globalization of capital, labor, and disease produced 1) a moral imagination of HIV risk that expressed Malaysia’s anxieties of a post-colonial modernity, 2) real threats to local, migrant, and immigrant women’s wellbeing.

-Her current research in Swaziland is a longitudinal study of religion, specifically Christianity, as an under-theorized and highly politicized public health asset with untapped programmatic potential in an environment of extreme suffering.
-Since 2005, Dr. Root has been investigating HIV/AIDS using household surveys, semi-structured questionnaires, and in-depth interviews with HIV positive individuals, Swazi pastors, traditional healers, clinic physicians and nurses, as well as AIDS support group leaders to examine: 1) perceived stigma among HIV positive individuals; 2) local churches as complex post-colonial institutions that may mediate (or exacerbate) health risks, structural vulnerabilities, and stigma.
+Between 2005 and 2019, her episodic research in the Kingdom of Eswatini explored the interpolation of biomedicine and religion in people’s lives, a dynamic of shifting epistemologies and ontologies that both structured suffering and facilitated resilience.
+In different parts of the country and with local organizational partners, she used a mixed methods approach, drawing on household survey, semi-structured questionnaire, and in-depth interview methods with diverse groups, including individuals with HIV/AIDS, pastors, chiefs, indvunas, traditional healers, clinic physicians and nurses, as well as AIDS support group leaders to examine: 1) perceived stigma among HIV positive individuals; 2) local churches as complex post-colonial institutions that may mediate (or exacerbate) health risks, structural vulnerabilities, and stigma; 3) an ethics of resilience.
 Religion and HIV/AIDS is a subject of heightened interest in academic and policy arenas, given that Christian faith-based organizations have become the double-edged sword in the war on AIDS; on the one hand lauded as the future of effective local care and, on the other, indicted as nothing less than a neocolonialist attempt to control the minds, bodies, and sexual/reproductive relationships of people in poor countries.

-Awards: Dr. Root has received the Steven Polgar Prize, awarded to the best paper published in the journal of record of the Society for Medical Anthropology, Medical Anthropology Quarterly (2007).
-She received a Whiting Fellowship Award (2007) for excellence in the teaching of the humanities at Baruch College.
-At the Harvard School of Public Health, she was the student commencement speaker (1994) where she spoke on the importance of reconceptualizing and incorporating socioeconomic status into public health research and practice.
-She currently co-chairs the Committee for Human Rights for the American Anthropological Association, where she also established a taskforce on Health & Human Rights.
+Awards: In addition to the Steven Polgar Prize, Dr. Root received a Whiting Fellowship Award (2007) for excellence in the teaching of the humanities at Baruch College.
+At the Harvard School of Public Health, she was a student commencement speaker (1994) where she spoke on the importance of incorporating socioeconomic status into public health research and practice.
+Dr. Root formerly co-chaired the Committee for Human Rights for the American Anthropological Association, where she helped to establish a taskforce on Health & Human Rights.

 Journal articles and book chapters